rburch/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 - Main column
 - Footer

-With these five areas, at least 90% of all common page layouts can be easily implemented, so you'll get by with the rule.
+With these five areas, at least 90% of all common page layouts can be easily implemented.
 However, there are some layouts that deviate from this classic division, such as those with an additional area under the header or a two-part main column.

 To realize such "exotic" page layouts in Contao, you can define additional layout areas in the backend settings and arrange them using a style sheet.
 Your own layout areas can be used in the page layout just like the standard areas.